African fintech OPay is reportedly raising $400M at over $1.5B valuation – TechCrunch

 With the money OPay has raised so far, it’s quite surprising that the country until last year December was only present in Nigeria.
 None of its plans to expand to South Africa and Kenya (countries it expressed interest in during its Series B) has come to fruition yet.
 Although the company blamed the pandemic for these shortcomings, it has set up shop in North Africa by expanding to Egypt this year.
 This next raise, likely a Series C, will be instrumental in the company’s plans for geographical and product offerings expansion.
 According to The Information, OPay’s valuation will increase to about $1.5 billion, three times what it was worth back in 2019.

-We reached out to OPay for confirmation but they declined to comment on the story at this time.
+We reached out to OPay for confirmation but they declined to comment at this time.